Prestige Consumer Healthcare (PBH)

 nullAI Analysis | Feedback

-Ronald Lombardi was named President and CEO in June 2015, having previously served as Chief Financial Officer since 2010.
-He possesses extensive financial management experience, including expertise in acquisitions and divestitures, and debt and equity structuring.
+Ron Lombardi was named President and CEO in June 2015, having previously served as Chief Financial Officer for the company since December 2010.
+He possesses extensive financial management experience, including expertise in acquisitions and divestitures, debt and equity structuring, and building financial infrastructure.
 Lombardi served as CFO for Waterbury International Holdings, a private equity-owned firm.
-Before that, he held positions of increasing financial responsibility, including CFO and then Chief Operating Officer, at Cannondale Sports Group/Dorel Recreation and Leisure.
+Prior to that, he held positions of increasing financial responsibility at Cannondale Sports Group/Dorel Recreation and Leisure, including CFO and then Chief Operating Officer.
 His background also includes leadership roles in finance at publicly traded companies Gerber Scientific and Emerson Electric.
+He is a licensed CPA and holds a B.S. from Springfield College and an MBA from American International College.

 Christine Sacco, Chief Financial Officer and Chief Operating Officer

-Christine Sacco was appointed Chief Financial Officer in September 2016 and assumed the role of Chief Operating Officer in January 2025.
-She joined the company from Boulder Brands, where she served as Chief Financial Officer for four years, following her tenure as Chief Accounting Officer and Controller.
-Prior to Boulder Brands, Sacco held various financial leadership positions at Alpharma, Inc., a global specialty pharmaceutical company, last serving as Vice President, Treasurer.
-Her experience encompasses corporate finance, treasury, investor relations, strategic planning, operations, and M&A.
+Christine Sacco was appointed Chief Financial Officer in September 2016 and expanded her responsibilities to include Chief Operating Officer in January 2025.
+She joined Prestige Consumer Healthcare from Boulder Brands, where she served as Chief Financial Officer for four years, following roles as Chief Accounting Officer and Controller.
+Earlier in her career, she held various financial leadership positions at Alpharma, Inc., a global specialty pharma company, where her last role was Vice President, Treasurer.
+Her expertise encompasses corporate finance, treasury, investor relations, strategic planning, operations, and M&A. Sacco began her career in the Audit and Assurance group at Ernst & Young and is a Certified Public Accountant, holding a B.S. in accounting from St. Thomas Aquinas College.

 William P'Pool, Senior Vice President, General Counsel and Corporate Secretary